Breakup of an active chiral fluid

 as well as the solid red curve in \cref{fig:scaling and collapse}(b).
 Comparing this scaling with results from our PDE simulations in \cref{fig:scaling and collapse}(a) we see excellent agreement, with the strip thickness going to zero like $\taup^{1.24}$.
 The scaling function found from shooting also matches simulations, with the PDE results shown as dashed lines in \cref{fig:scaling and collapse}(b) collapsing onto the predicted red curve as $t'\rar 0$.

+The scaling exponent \eqref{eqn:exponent values} could not be extracted from the experimental data as there are not enough images during the breakup process \cite{soni2019odd}.
+To ease measurement of scaling, it would be beneficial to increase the values of $\ell_R$ and $t_R$, which would slow and enlarge the breakup region.
+This could be done by using particles with a stronger magnetic moment so that the surface tension was larger \cite{soni2019odd,chaves2008spin}.

-Our scaling analysis leads to the following understanding of chiral break-up.
-The initial linear instability sets the system in motion and twists the center-line, resulting in a center-line-slope grows like $x^{k}$ for positive $k$ far away from the pinch.
+Our scaling analysis leads to a quantitative understanding of chiral breakup, which qualitatively can be understood by the following mechanism.
+The initial linear instability sets the system in motion and twists the center-line, resulting in a center-line-slope growing like $x^{k}$ for positive $k$, far away from the pinch.
 The balance of chiral and surface tension forces in (\ref{eqn:similarity equation g}) means that the thickness also grows, with $h\sim x^{k}/4$.
-Substituting this into (\ref{eqn:similarity equation f}) we see that the power law causes a surface-tension driven mass current that grows like $k(k-1)(k-2)x^{2k-3}$, pumping fluid out of the pinch only if $k>2$.
+Substituting this into (\ref{eqn:similarity equation f}) we see that the power law growth causes a surface-tension drive mass current that grows like $k(k-1)(k-2)x^{2k-3}$, pumping fluid out of the pinch provided that $k>2$.
 This agrees with the results from our scaling theory, as the matching condition (\ref{eqn:matching condition}) gives $k=\alpha/\beta\approx 2.2$.

-To conclude, we have studied the asymmetric break-up of a strip of active chiral fluid using both asymptotics and simulations, showing that the strip thickness goes to zero as a power law in finite time with a new class of exponents.
-While odd-viscosity was not required to explain the experimental results that motivated this study ~\cite{soni2019odd}, it could be added to our picture if needed.
-A related problem to the one we have studied here is the coalescence of chiral droplets~\cite{soni2019odd}.
-We leave all this for future work.
+To conclude, we have studied the asymmetric breakup of a strip of active chiral fluid using both asymptotics and numerics.
+Owing to novel features of the chiral dynamics, the strip exhibits a long anticipated similarity solution \cite{bertozzi1994singularities}, characterized by a set of universal scaling exponents, analogous to those found in critical phenomena \cite{goldenfeld2018lectures}.
+The asymptotic techniques used here could also be applied to other active matter problems where nonlinearities are relevant.
+Examples include the breakup or coalescence of active drops \cite{zwicker2017growth,singh2019hydrodynamically,soni2019odd}, and the spreading of active films \cite{zhao2024active}.